A How-To Guide For Making Friends As An Adult

 When adults move to a new city or neighborhood, they may be surprised by how challenging it can be to make new friends.
 The idea that everyone in their midst already feels connected can cause someone to wonder if they will be accepted and welcomed into the social group.
 In these cases where your anxiety is preventing you from initiating conversations or connections, an online therapist could be a valuable member of your support network.

 Regain is an online therapy platform designed to help adults in their relationships, which includes friendships.
-One of Regain’s appealing factors is that it enables users to meet virtually with a licensed therapist from any location with a secure internet connection.
+One of Regain’s appealing factors is that it enables users to meet virtually with a licensed therapist from any location with a stable internet connection.
 They can even take their therapists directly if they feel they could use some advice in the moment.

 Just like in-person therapists, online counselors can use therapeutic approaches like cognitive behavioral therapy (CBT) to help people reframe negative thought processes interfering with their ability to forge friendships.
 Self-limiting beliefs like “I’m not worthy of friendship,” “What if I don’t fit in?” and “I’ll probably embarrass myself” are all examples of thought patterns an online therapist can help transform into empowered alternatives.